 Other questions on the survey explored why people do or do not ride Sounder today, and what might make them more likely to ride.
 Survey respondents also had questions and comments about a variety of Sounder issues.
-The project website (www.soundtransit.org/system-expansion/sounder-south-capacity-expansion) provides the full Fall 2019 Outreach Summary, including a Frequently Asked Questions section with common questions and Sound Transit responses.
+The project website (www.soundtransit.org/sounder-capacity) provides the full Fall 2019 Outreach Summary, including a Frequently Asked Questions section with common questions and Sound Transit responses.

-3.3 Respondent characteristics
+3.3 Respondent Characteristics

-A goal of Sound Transit's September 2019 outreach was to reach a variety of audiences, including current and potential riders and people who live or work near the Sounder South stations.
+A goal of Sound Transit's fall 2019 outreach was to reach a variety of audiences, including current and potential riders and people who live or work near the Sounder South stations.